apache/carbondata/docs/data-management-on-carbondata.md

   NOTE:
   carbon.input.segments: Specifies the segment IDs to be queried.
 This property allows you to query specified segments of the specified table.
 The CarbonScan will read data from specified segments only.

-  If user wants to query with segments reading in multi threading mode, then CarbonSession.threadSet can be used instead of SET query.
+  If user wants to query with segments reading in multi threading mode, then CarbonSession. threadSet can be used instead of SET query.
   ```
   CarbonSession.threadSet ("carbon.input.segments.<database_name>.<table_name>","<list of segment IDs>");
   ```